 Which businesses are better suited to benefit from leveraging your programmatic capabilities?

 DWA’s portfolio of clients is almost 100% B2B companies.
 We will remain focused on B2B as we further develop our programmatic capabilities.

-Where do all the data analytics about DSPs and RTBs point at?
+Where does all the data analytics about DSPs and RTBs point?
 How do prepare for the various disruptions erupting within the industry?

 If you look at the macro signals in the programmatic industry and the ad industry, in general, I think we are seeing a few key trends that may lead to disruption.

-- 5G: This is going to be the paradigm shift for our industry in the next 18-24 months.
+5G: This is going to be the paradigm shift for our industry.
 Once 5G starts to take root, you will see a titanic shift in user behavior, with a new class of users, including cord and ISP cutters (people with no wired home internet).
-5G will not only enable more consumption of content it will also increase the generation of high-quality, long-form content across video, AR, VR and live streaming.
+5G will not only enable more consumption of content it will also increase the generation of high-quality, long-form content across Video, AR, VR and live streaming.
 All of this will provide the ad industry with a massive new set of advertising inventory and data signals.